Uriel-David/Desafio_AnchorLess_Remix/README.md

 2. Instale as dependências `npm install / yarn install`

 3. use the command `npm run dev or yarn run dev`

-## How to run test cases
-1. After that you can use the command: `php artisan test`
-    - If you want to run an isolated test scenario, you can also use the command: `php artisan test --filter=test_file_name`